mrakgr/The-Spiral-Language/readme.md

             } s
 ```

-This is succint enough that it actually does not need any further comment.
+This is succinct enough that it actually does not need any further comment.
 One thing that would be good to mention is that since Spiral loves statically known dimensions, the `split_round` functions tend to throw away the excess in order to keep the tensor regular.
 So the test set rather than having 10k examples will have 9984 examples.

 ```
 Training: 0.309259804475129